-Brief Description of Program Deficiency B.4.a.10. to effectively manage its reasonable accommodation program? [see 29 CFR § 1614.203(d)(4)(ii)] Objective Hire additional staff to support the rea sonable accommodation program.
-Target Date Dec 31, 2020 Completion Date Planned Activities Target Date Completion Date Planned Activity Dec 31, 2020 Hire additional staff to support all aspects of the reasonable accommodation program.
-Accomplishments Fiscal Year Accomplishment 2019 The Reasonable Accommodation Staff Office (RASO) hired a management analyst to aid in the development of the s ystem and monitor and track RA data once the system is developed.
+Brief Description of Program Deficiency B.4.a.10. to effectively manage its reasonable accommodation program? [see 29 CFR §1614.203(d)(4)(ii)] Objective Hire additional sta aff to support the R A program.
+Target Date Dec 31, 2020 Dec 31, 2020 Completion Date Planned Activities Target Date Completion Date Planned Activity Planned Activities Dec 31, 2020 Hire additional staff to support all aspects of the RA program.
+Fiscal Year Accomplishment Accomplishments 2021 Provided a contractor to assist with the RA SharePoint site and data management.
+Accomposiments 2019 fice hired a management analyst to aid in the development of the tor and track RA data once the system is developed.